 The purpose of my research is studying spin-orbit coupling effects in magnetic multilayers.
-The advantage of spin-orbit coupling is that angular momentum flow from the lattice to electron spins is possible through direct coupling between the spin angular momentum and the orbital motion.
+The advantage of spin-orbit coupling is that direct coupling between the spin angular momentum and the orbital motion allows for angular momentum flow from the lattice to electron spins.
 This allows manipulating and detecting magnetic states by applying an electrical current with high efficiency.
 Spin-orbit torque, which is a torque on magnetization induced by spin-orbit coupling, is a good example.
 Furthermore, other spin-related phenomena, such as spin motive force, magnetic damping, and magnetoresistance, are also significantly affected by spin-orbit coupling.

 In magnetic multilayers, inversion symmetry is naturally broken, allowing new physics which have been protected by symmetry.
 The effects of symmetry breaking becomes more important when the dimension of the system goes down to nanoscale.
 Since the effective spin-orbit coupling parameter is magnified in the presence of symmetry breaking, the strong spin-orbit coupling effects not only give rise to quantitative corrections to known phenomena, but also result in qualitatively different behaviors.